 We are still being abandoned.
 We are still dying.
 This post is about a gay man I couldn’t save, one who was like so many I know, like so many gay men that most gay men know.
 He couldn’t get clean, couldn’t stay away from meth, had no family, no support, few friends, and the few friends and lovers he had only aggravated his drug misuse and worsened his health.
 He was HIV-positive and unmedicated.
 In my hour of need, when I was skirting homelessness, he gave me a place to live — me, a stranger.

 I lived there for almost six months.
 I paid him rent, took care of his cats, cleaned his apartment, and we grew closer.
-I saw how severe his meth abuse was, though he tried to hide it.
+I saw how severe his meth use was, though he tried to hide it.
 He had no friends, just guys who came over to fuck and get high.
-He had lost his lover of several years to overdose some years ago and had never really recovered.
-That same year, he lost his mother.
+He had lost his lover of several years to overdose some years ago and had never really recovered — the same year he lost his mother to cancer.
 He was drowning in loss and isolation, and his only escape from pain was drugs.

 I tried to help where I could without getting too personal and respecting when and where he drew boundaries in our talks.
 I was just his roommate, and I was there on his goodwill.
 One day, he walked into the kitchen shirtless — one of only a few times he did this — and I saw visible KS lesions across his chest, a telltale sign of AIDS.
 I later asked him about it and he admitted that he was HIV-positive and unmedicated.
 I spoke to him then as a brother, as he and I shared this strange disease.
-I have spoken to so many unmedicated HIV-positive brothers — I myself went without meds for a dark two years — and I told him, “Babe, we need to get you back on medication.”
+I myself went without meds for a dark two years.
+I told him, “Babe, we need to get you back on medication.”

 “I know, I know,” he said.
 “I’ve been meaning to do it.
 I’ll get to it this week.”
 I moved out some months later, but I still saw him multiple times a week, whenever I went to the gym.
 Whenever I checked in, I asked about his cats, asked how he was doing.